 That's exactly what a UPI mandate does, and this blog will tell you everything you need to know about them.

-A UPI mandate is an automated payment mechanism via which you authorise merchants or services to debit fixed amounts from your account on specific dates.
+It is an automated payment mechanism via which you authorise merchants or services to debit fixed amounts from your account on specific dates.
 You can also set up a mandate to make periodic payments to pay your phone, electricity, or water bills.

 The best part is that you set up everything via the UPI app on your phone.

-There are primarily two types of UPI Mandates:
+There are primarily two types of mandates:

 Note: You can also modify or cancel a mandate at any time.
 You again navigate to the mandate section on your app, select one from the list of active mandates, and then take the appropriate action.

-Every mandate in UPI has four major components.
+Every mandate setup has four major components.

 Also Read: Set It and Forget It: Using UPI to Never Miss an EMI Again

-UPI mandates work best for repeat payments with fixed amounts.
+Mandates work best for repeat payments with fixed amounts.
 Some of their most common use cases are:

 UPI mandates also ensure top-notch security.

-UPI mandates offer clear advantages over traditional recurring payment methods, which are highlighted in the table below.
+Payment mandates offer clear advantages over traditional recurring payment methods, which are highlighted in the table below.

 | UPI Mandates | Traditional Methods | |